-Segment 2007 Annual Forecasted Trend Comments Flow Technology Growth In 2007, we expect revenue growth as a result of our December 2006 acquisition of Custos, as well as organic growth driven by favorable trends within the oil and gas, mining, petrochemical, and sanitary markets.
-The segment had backlog of approximately \$364.9 and \$327.7 as of March 31, 2007 and December 31, 2006, respectively.
-Test and Measurement Growth We expect organic revenue growth in 2007 driven by continued globalization of our automotive diagnostics and specialty tools product lines.
+Flow Technology Growth In 2007, we expect revenue growth as a result of our December 2006 acquisition of Custos, as well as organic growth driven by favorable trends within the oil and gas, mining, petrochemical, and power markets.
+The segment had backlog of approximately \$383.0 and \$327.7 as of June 30, 2007 and December 31, 2006, respectively.
+Test and Measurement Flat/Decline Revenue for the remainder of 2007 is expected to be comparable to or marginally higher than the related 2006 figure.
+However, segment income and margins for the second half of 2007 are expected to be below the related figures for the second half of 2006 as a result of the difficult conditions within the domestic automotive market.
 Backlog for the segment is not material as the related businesses are short-cycle in nature.
 Thermal Equipment and Services Growth We expect organic growth to remain strong in 2007 based on increasing global demand for cooling solutions and thermal services in the construction and renovation of power plants.
-We had backlog across the segment of approximately \$1,216.6 and \$1,166.2 as of March 31, 2007 and December 31, 2006, respectively, with the majority within our cooling equipment and services businesses.
-Accordingly, we expect organic growth to approach the double-digit rate experienced in 2006.
+We had backlog across the segment of approximately \$1,200.5 and \$1,166.2 as of June 30, 2007 and December 31, 2006, respectively, with the majority within our cooling equipment and services businesses.
+Accordingly, we expect organic growth to approximate the double-digit rate experienced in 2006.
+Industrial Products and Services Growth We expect organic revenue growth to continue in 2007 across the majority of the segment's businesses, with the most notable contribution coming from our power transformer business.
+Backlog for the segment totaled approximately \$568.3 and \$538.4 as of June 30, 2007 and December 31, 2006, respectively.